-If you have a class or an exam for another course which is to be given at the same time as a scheduled exam, you must notify your instructor (not your TA) by e-mail within two weeks of the start of classes.
+If you have a class or an exam for another course which is to be given at the same time as a scheduled exam, you must notify me (not your TA) by e-mail within two weeks of the start of classes.
 Your e-mail must include your COMPLETE CLASS AND EXAM SCHEDULE FOR THE DAY OF THE CONFLICT.
 In those cases of an acceptable exam conflict, arrangements will be made for you to take the exam at an alternate time.
 Note that if such an arrangement has been made and you fail to attend the exam at the arranged time, you will receive a grade of zero for the exam.
-If your schedule changes such that you no longer have a "conflict" with the regularly scheduled exam, you should notify your instructor by e-mail as soon as possible.
+If your schedule changes such that you no longer have a "conflict" with the regularly scheduled exam, you should notify me by e-mail as soon as possible.

-In other cases, documented (written) evidence (i.e., from a doctor - a letter from Student Health is NOT sufficient) that you were seriously ill, or unavailable for some other reason, at the scheduled time of an exam is the only valid excuse for missing an exam.
-In order to be excused from an exam, you must email your instructor as soon as possible (prior to the exam, if possible), and you must provide the original copy of the required documentation.
-(A photocopy or other facsimile is not sufficient.)
-Please note that a job interview or your attendance at a social event are not normally considered to be sufficient reasons to miss an exam.
+In other cases, documented (written) evidence (i.e., from a doctor) that you were seriously ill, or unavailable for some other reason, at the scheduled time of an exam is the only valid excuse for missing an exam.
+In order to be excused from an exam, you must email me as soon as possible (prior to the exam, if possible), and you must provide the original copy of the required documentation.
+Please note that a job interview or your attendance at a social event are not sufficient reasons to miss an exam.

-Students who fail to attend an exam without making arrangements with the instructor in accordance with the preceding requirements will receive a grade of 0 for the exam.
+Students who fail to attend an exam without making arrangements with me in accordance with the preceding requirements will receive a grade of 0 for the exam.

-If a student misses an exam (with a valid excuse), he/she will be required to take the make-up exam.
+If a student misses an exam (without my approval), he/she will be required to take the make-up exam.
 Make-up exams will be given only on the make-up exam date, which is scheduled by the University (typically during the first week of classes for the following semester).